rickdecuijper/SDE-program-eShop/README.md

 This project simulates a simple **online store** where users can browse products, manage shopping carts, and place orders.
 The program demonstrates multiple **design patterns** across creational, structural, and behavioral categories.
 It is implemented in **Java** and designed for clarity and modularity.

 **Team Members:**
-- Rick Example – contributed to Creational patterns, Factory and Singleton
+- Rick Example – contributed to Creational, Structural and Behavioral patterns, Singleton, Composite and Observer
-- Bart Example – contributed to Structural and Behavioral patterns, Composite, Decorator, Observer, Command
+- Bart Example – contributed to Creational, Structural and Behavioral patterns, Factory, Decorator and Command

 Both team members contributed roughly equally to the project development.